Back to Podcast Guides

 • distinguish the surface change from the deeper pattern that wants attention;

-• use journaling and wandering as listening practices, not self-improvement theater;
+• use journaling and wandering as genuine listening practices;

 • build support without outsourcing your discernment;